 Hypertrophic Scarring - Excise the scar followed by re-suturing.
 Patients will be instructed to wear tape over the incision site for 3 months followed by switching over to using scar cream.

 Contact Us Today

 If you feel a scar revision is needed, please contact our office to see if you are a candidate for one of the options mentioned above.
-We may ask for you to send us a picture of the incision so Dr. Cruise can provide his initial recommendation.
+We may ask for you to send us a picture of the incision so Joseph T Cruise, MD can provide his initial recommendation.